What Is Cybersecurity?

 - Integrated security controls and cloud services correlate information to give organizations a complete picture of everything happening on the entire network.

 - Traffic is no longer backhauled to the corporate data center, eliminating much of the performance lag when accessing cloud-based applications and data.

-- All of the previous individual security appliances are integrated into a single platform.
+- Stacks of single-purpose security appliances are integrated into a single platform.

 - Threat intelligence can be updated much more quickly than with appliances.
-Any time a threat is detected in a cloud platform, that information is shared with the entire network instantaneously and protection is deployed everywhere.
+Any time a threat is detected in a cloud platform, that information is shared with the entire network instantaneously, and protection is deployed in real time.